NREL-Sienna/PowerSimulationsDynamics.jl/README.md

 julia> ] add LITS
 ```

-The use examples can be found in the [LITS-Examples](https://github.com/Energy-MAC/LITS-Examples)
+The use examples can be found in the [LITS-Examples](https://github.com/Energy-MAC/LITS-Examples) repository